SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/index.md

 # Custom objects

-A good example of a custom field you can use on the customer’s Contact card is a field called “Satisfied customer”, where the value of the field is Yes or No.
+A good example of a custom field you can use on the customer's Contact card is a field called "Satisfied customer", where the value of the field is Yes or No.

 For example, you can send your customers a mailing (with link actions) where they can state whether they are satisfied with your services.
 This will give you valuable insight into the general customer satisfaction rate.